weizhou-chaojixx/weizhou-website-academic/content/authors/admin/_index.md

 ---
 ![](ustclogo.jpg)

+## About Me
-I am an Associate Professor of the School of Cyber Science and Engineering, Huazhong University of Science and Technology.
+I am an Associate Professor of the [School of Cyber Science and Engineering](http://cse.hust.edu.cn/), [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
+Prior to joining HUST.
+I received my Ph.D. degree from the [University of Chinese Academy of Sciences](https://english.cas.cn/), under supervision of [Prof.Yuqing Zhang](http://people.ucas.ac.cn/~zhangyuqing?language=en) in 2021.
+I have also been visiting scholar in [Prof.Peng Liu](https://s2.ist.psu.edu/pliu/)’s cybersecurity lab at Penn State from 2018 to 2020.

 My research interests cover a wide range of systems security, including trusted computing and IoT systems security.
 I am especially interested in developing automatic tools to detect and exploit previously unknown vulnerabilities in IoT firmware and platforms.

-My work helped many high-profile vendors improve their products’ security, including Alibaba, JD, Apple, Samsung, etc.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CVshort.pdf" "newtab" >}}CV{{< /staticref >}}.

-## Opening:
+### Opening:

-I am looking for self-motivated master or Ph.D. students to work on cybersecurity problems, especially IoT security.
+I am looking for self-motivated master or Ph.D. students to work on cybersecurity problems, especially **IoT security**.
 Please send me your CV if interested.
 Candidates are expected to have a solid background in system programming and operating systems.
-If you are a HUST (undergraduate/master) student and has interested in IoT security, my lab is also welcome.
+If you are a HUST (undergraduate/master) student with interests in my areas, my lab is also welcome.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.